Is There a Dimmer Outlook Ahead for Color Star Technology Co. Ltd. (CSCW)?

 CSCW’s Market Performance

-CSCW stocks went up by 19.10% for the week, with a monthly drop of 0.00% and a quarterly performance of 102.25%, while its annual performance rate touched 38.65%.
-The volatility ratio for the week stands at 12.37% while the volatility levels for the past 30 days are set at 12.31% for Color Star Technology Co.
+CSCW stocks went up by 42.45% for the week, with a monthly jump of 70.22% and a quarterly performance of 191.06%, while its annual performance rate touched 94.09%.
+The volatility ratio for the week stands at 27.10% while the volatility levels for the past 30 days are set at 15.16% for Color Star Technology Co.
 Ltd..
-The simple moving average for the period of the last 20 days is 19.99% for CSCW stocks with a simple moving average of 34.73% for the last 200 days.
+The simple moving average for the period of the last 20 days is 58.13% for CSCW stocks with a simple moving average of 87.50% for the last 200 days.

 Stock Fundamentals for CSCW